 placeholder - symbols or complex tags that will be replaced by a literal string in the app or website to be translated.
 Placeholders are highlighted, are easily copied into the translated text, and can be assigned descriptive notes to explain to translators their purpose.
 If placeholders are forgotten or misspelled, OneSky will warn the translator.
 Placeholders can be set to optional.
 Common placeholders include plurals, HTML codes, and user fields.

 private project - a project where only your approved users are able to view your strings and contribute to translation.
-Projects can be changed from public to private.

 professional translation services - A OneSky service that allows professional translators to translate your projects with no minimum order and simple per-word pricing.
 Commonly abbreviated Pro-T. OneSky also offers professional translators that specialize in game translations for larger and complicated games, as well as RPGs and more.